How Doctors Can Stop Stigmatizing — And Start Helping — Kids With Obesity

 This kind of culture change in the doctor's office could help kids start to understand the multiple factors that influence body weight and that it's not their fault that they have a disease.

-According to Dr. Susma Vaidya, another pediatrician in the clinic, as kids start to work with the IDEAL team,they realize their weight is rooted in biology and the environment they live in, not will power.
+According to Dr. Susma Vaidya, another pediatrician in the clinic, as kids start to work with the IDEAL team, they realize their weight is rooted in biology and the environment they live in, not willpower.

 "An adult is more able to understand," Vaidya says.
 "With kids, there's just so much stigma."

 Part of the IDEAL team's strategy to destigmatize talking about pediatric obesity is a holistic approach to care.
 The clinic has more specialized staff than my primary care office, for example, and longer visits.
-Kids meet regularly with a nutritionist, a psychologist, and a health educator.
+Kids meet regularly with a nutritionist, a psychologist and a health educator.

-"Your food habits are impacted by so much more than hunger," says Julia Jankowski, a registered dietician who works at the IDEAL clinic.
-"A dietician is kind of like a therapist."
+"Your food habits are impacted by so much more than hunger," says Julia Jankowski, a registered dietitian who works at the IDEAL clinic.
+"A dietitian is kind of like a therapist."

 Caring for children who are at an unhealthy weight is different from treating adults.
 Kids, of course, can't go grocery shopping or get a gym membership on their own.
 So the approach needs to take the whole family's health into account.

-Mathilde Palmer, the clinic's health educator, puts a particular emphasis on parenting skills, helping caregivers learn to show their love and reinforce positive behaviors with tools other than food.
+Matilde Palmer, the clinic's health educator, puts a particular emphasis on parenting skills, helping caregivers learn to show their love and reinforce positive behaviors with tools other than food.

 Even if a preschooler demands juice every day, she says, a parent can find positive ways to rewire the habit and avoid tantrums.
 "You have more control than you think," she adds.

-Note: An earlier version of this story misspelled Matilde Palmer's first name as Mathilde Palmer.